 Survey and coordinates data provide cadastral survey observations, monuments (marks) and survey plan references.
 These datasets provide the definition for the cadastral system.

-Special license for personal data
+Special licence for personal data

 Title to Parcel Association